benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   or this [more general assessment design framework from UTS](https://www.uts.edu.au/research-and-teaching/learning-and-teaching/assessment-futures/designing-and-redesigning)) but I'm sure you can find others as well

+- what's the worst-case scenario you'd expect if you set your assessment task for a bunch of eager c/c/c studio students? how can you write the spec to minimise the chance of things going down this way?

 - it's ok to use images, diagrams, YouTube clips, interactive widgets---the assessment task itself won't be printed on paper, it'll be hosted on the web